workerJS/workerjs/worker/protocol.md

  * Worker notifies client about taking task

- * Worker notifies your process that it got new task

 ## 3) Retry (in case of failure/timeout, when TTL > 0 and retry enabled)

  * Worker notifies monitor about task retry (if monitor is available)